Azure/simdem/demo_scripts/simdem/demo/script.md

 will print the description of the next command to be executed.

 ```
-echo "Hitting 'd' now will display the descriptin for this command."
+echo "Hitting 'd' now will display the description for this command."
 ```

 ## 'b' for break